-If you’re like me, pulling away from the screen can feel like an accomplishment.
-Yet, we all know it’s important to take screen breaks.
+Pulling away from the screen can feel like an accomplishment.
+Even as a registered counsellor with TELUS Health MyCare™ who understands the importance of limiting daily screen time, I sometimes struggle with it, too.
 Getting outdoors, and better yet, working in a bit of exercise, will increase your benefits faster than a funny car in a drag race.
-From the great outdoors to shakin’ your rump, here are 8 simple tips to reduce your stress.
+From the great outdoors to shakin’ your rump, here are simple tips for reducing stress.

-Simply sitting in a park, walking on a beach, or strolling through a forest can greatly improve stress levels.
+Sitting in a park, walking on a beach, or strolling through a forest can significantly improve stress levels.
 Just walk the dog or grab a coffee-to-go, and you will reap the mental health benefits of being outdoors.

 Getting active outside every day helps lower your heart rate and improve your sleep quality.
 Exercise doesn’t have to mean training for a marathon or pumping iron to look like Vin Diesel.
 You can start small: go for a power walk around your neighbourhood or play with your kids outside.
 Keep it simple!
 You can build up to bigger workouts by simply getting more active and moving your body today.

 Did you know that some foods are known to help lower stress?
-It’s true!
-That means the food you eat can actually help you to feel less stressed.
 Keep bananas and low-fat yogurt on hand as quick and easy options because fibre and probiotics help.
 Enjoy a couple of squares of dark chocolate.
 Green tea provides a relaxing and beneficial time-out.

 Use simple strategies such as checking the news or getting on social media only once per day.
 Consider using your spare time to enjoy nature instead of staring at the screen.
-When you’re tired, it’s easy to mindlessly scroll on your phone, so ditch the phone for 20 minutes and go sit on your balcony, in your backyard or, at a local park and enjoy a break from screens.
+When you’re tired, it’s easy to scroll on your phone mindlessly, so ditch the phone for 20 minutes and go sit on your balcony, in your backyard or at a local park and enjoy a break from screens.
 Your brain will thank you for it.

 We live in one of the most beautiful countries in the world, so head outside and take a big, deep breath.
-Taking one to three minutes to pause and focus on slow, relaxed deep breathing is one of the best tools for reducing stress and bringing ourselves back into balance.
-If heading outdoors is not an option, try using a free app such as Calm or Headspace to guide this process.
+Taking one to three minutes to pause and focus on slow, relaxed, deep breathing is one of the best tools for reducing stress and bringing ourselves back into balance.
+If it’s raining and you don’t feel like heading outdoors, try using a free app such as Calm or Headspace to guide this process.

 Does it get any easier than breathing?
 I rest my case.

 Few activities are easier than getting under the covers and welcoming sleep.
 Proper shut-eye and cortisol levels go hand in hand.
 Better sleep means lower stress, so aim to get 7 to 9 hours per night.
 Create a sleep routine and stick to it.
-When we choose to go to bed and wake up at set times, we train our minds to be ready for sleep and to get a more restful sleep.
-A good night’s rest coupled with spending a little bit of time outside every day is an excellent way to feel less stressed.
+When you go to bed and wake up at set times, you train your mind to be ready for sleep and to get a more restful sleep.
+A good night’s rest and spending a little time outside every day is an excellent way to feel less stressed.

 Have you discovered a great way to send stress packing?
 Share your tips in the comments below!